DOC COLOUR’S ZOP ZOO CARD GAME

 *Ideally, give a player your lowest POINTS card.

-Once a player uses a Specialty Card, it cannot be used again by another player.
+Each Specialty Card can only be used once and cannot be used again by another player.

 They are one-time use only.

-If you pick a Specialty Card from the draw pile and you’re able to use it successfully, your turn continues- pick again from the draw pile.
+If you draw a Specialty Card and you’re able to perform the task, your turn continues- discard the Specialty Card and pick again from the draw pile.

 NOTE: There will be times when it’s not possible to use a Specialty Card.
-This usually happens early on in the round when players don’t typically have POINTS showing for any of their starting cards yet (unless they have a Minus Card, which is always showing POINTS).
+This usually happens early on in the round when players don’t typically yet have POINTS showing for any of their starting cards (unless they were dealt a Minus Card, in which case… they will have POINTS showing).

 In the RARE circumstance that none of the players are able to finish getting